jklt/videolyrics-server/README.md

 2. Add the `heroku` remote to the Git repository: `cd` into the `videolyrics-server` directory and run `heroku git:remote -a videolyrics`
 3. Run `git push heroku master` to deploy the application to Heroku.
 4. Run `git push -u origin master` to push the application to GitHub.
-5. If it is the first time the application is deployed, make sure you change the database configuration and execute "heroku run php artisan migrate"

 ### View the deployed application
 Go to https://video-lyrics.herokuapp.com/.